KenspireTech/3D-Hartwig-chess-set/README.md

-3D Hartwig chess set
+3D Chess Set
 ====================

 3D chess game done in HTML/CSS/JS.
 Works only in webkit.

-See it in action : http://codepen.io/juliangarnier/full/BsIih
+See it in action : https://kenspiretech.github.io/Chess-3D/

 **Libraries**